Vasn/spacelift-modules-demo/route_table/tests/public-private-routes/README.md

-# Subnet with VPC
+# Public/Private/Data Route table

-This is a simple test of a subnet with a VPC
+This is a simple test of public/private/data route tables with its dependencies provisioned.